 Online banking can free up a lot of time for your business.
 Mobile deposits can make it easy for you to put income directly into your account, and wire transfers and electronic deposits can generally be handled through the mobile app or online.
 You can monitor their progress from your phone, so you don’t have to spend time talking to service representatives to track down whether payments went through or not.

 Online bill pay can be a game changer, allowing you to automate payments or send payments with the click of a button rather than having to hunt down your business checkbook.
 Automated Clearing House (ACH) services can also manage your direct deposits from sales or vendors, as well as your payroll.

 You can also check all of your business accounts, like your business checking, business savings, or business credit card, in one place.
 Additionally, many online business banking services provide merchant services, which can protect both your business and your customers.
 And thanks to evolving security policies, online banking is safer for you and your customers day by day

 As a small business owner or startup founder, you need a business checking account.
 Wondering why you shouldn’t just use your personal checking account for business expenses?
 Here’s why having a separate business account is imperative:

 - It will make accounting a lot easier and give you greater visibility into whether or not your business is profitable

 - It will help you better manage your business cash flow

 - It will make it easier to account for business expenses at tax time

 - It will make the transition to an LLC or corporation much easier should you decide to formalize your business entity down the road

-- If you anticipate the need to borrow, there are many small business lenders that won’t even consider your loan application unless you have a business banking account, making it much harder to find a small business loan to fuel growth or otherwise fund business initiatives.
+If you anticipate the need to take out a loan or line of credit, there are many small business lenders like the SBA that won’t even consider your loan application unless you have a business banking account, making it much harder to find small business loans to fuel growth or otherwise fund business initiatives.